pesterhazy/presumably/posts/boot-react-native.md

 *TODO*: screenshot

-As the app starts, you'll notice that another terminal window pops up.
+As the app starts, you'll notice another terminal window popping up.
 This is the React Native packager, a tool that works similarly to the more well-known Browserify or webpack bundler.
 Used with Boot React Native, the packager reads all the cljs-generated javascript files, scans them recursively for dependencies and produces a single bundled javascript file, not unlike traditional web applications.
 It also acts as a webserver and serves the bundle under the url http://localhost:8081/index.ios.bundle?platform=ios&dev=true&hot=false.

-The native app retrieves and executes this bundle.
+At startup, or when reloading, the native app retrieves and executes the bundle.

-*TODO*: `react-native run-ios`
+As generating the bundle is computationally expensive, the packager can be a bit slow.
+With ClojureScript builds, the initial bundling step can take up to 70 seconds.
+Unfortunately, this can be longer than the app's timeout, so if the app reports that the bundle could not be retrieved, reload the app to give the packager a bit more time.
+The good news is that the packager caches files it has already compiled, so that subsequent reloads should be much faster, usually completing in less than 10 s.

+Hopefully you should see the app now and can interact with it by clicking on the button.
+More excitingly, you can change `example/src/mattsum/simple_example/core.cljs`
+(try altering the "welcome" string).
+After saving, the ClojureScript compiler will kick in.
+This will cause a reload event in the app to be triggered and the string to be updated in real time.
+As you can see, the app's state is kept intact during reloads, while the app's behavior is updated - a powerful feature for interactive development.

+That's it for iOS.
+Thanks to the hard work of the React Native team, the process is similar for Android:

+* Start the Genymotion emulator
+* `cd example/app; rnative run-android`

+You can even have both Android and iOS versions of your RN app running side by side, with updates to your code injected in parallel to both systems in less than 10 seconds.
+How's that for a short feedback loop?

+# Troubleshooting

+, it is important to see what's going on in the app.

 *TODO*: `react-native ios-log`

 # Further reading